mixmastermoosa/sql/results of analysis.md

 ## DETAILS

-The following queries were generated to answer specific questions from the Torch Data and Analytics project 2021-04-22.
+The following queries were generated to answer questions based on the Torch Data and Analytics project 2021-04-22.

 Please click on the unique links below to view the query and table results in your browser, no authentication is required.